meilisearch/demos/src/finding-pypi/README.md

-# MeiliSearch finds PyPI packages
+# Meilisearch finds PyPI packages

 A [new experience of search](https://pypi.meilisearch.com/) to find your favorite python packages 🎉

 Search by package name or by keywords.

-The search is powered by [MeiliSearch](https://github.com/meilisearch/MeiliSearch), the open-source and instant search engine.
+The search is powered by [Meilisearch](https://github.com/meilisearch/MeiliSearch), the open-source and instant search engine.

 # Demo